-One of the highlights of the exhibition, alongside Max Klinger’s Beethoven statue, was Gustav Klimt’s Beethovenfries(the Beethoven Frieze) – a monumental wall painting now considered one of Klimt’s most iconic works.
+1902 saw the Secession group of artists hold an exhibition in Vienna in honour of Beethoven.
+One of the highlights, alongside Max Klinger’s Beethoven statue, was Gustav Klimt’s Beethovenfries(the Beethoven Frieze): a monumental wall painting now considered one of Klimt’s most iconic works.

 - Huge wall painting by Gustav Klimt with instantly recognisable motifs and designs

 - On display at the Secession, an art gallery open to the public

 - See also: